 The principle is that there must be a complete circuit path or a loop for the electrons to circle around in a continuous stream between the source of electricity (i.e. the battery) and the electric load (i.e. the incandescent lamp).

 If you break the loop at any point along this path, then the electrons will stop flowing.
 Therefore, the lamp will stop glowing.

 Just like I said, it is easy.
-The only problem is that you cannot see the electrons flowing in an electric circuit like you see race cars racing (flowing continuously at high speed in a loop) in a Formula 1 race circuit.
+The only problem is that you cannot see the electrons flowing in an electric circuit like you see race cars racing (flowing continuously in a loop) in a Formula 1 race circuit.
 But it is very similar.
 No flow, no show.